 In middle and high schools I did some graffiti, which I think taught me a lot about color and expanded my appreciation for typography.
 My junior year art teacher encouraged me to experiment with canvas and acrylic paint (Ms. Blum you are the best!).
 I also had the opportunity to intern with the master printer Kathryn Kain on a few occasions at Smith Andersen Editions.
-Really, I’ve been blessed to have had so many talented teachers throughout my life.
+Really, I’ve been blessed to have had so many talented teachers throughout my life (art and beyond).
 They inspire me, and have my eternal respect.

 Thank you for visiting my online portfolio, I hope you enjoy it.